 To perform one of these actions on a cluster node:

 On the Deployments page, select your deployment.

-- Click Stop routing or click Pause for one of the nodes.
+- Select Stop routing or Pause instance for one of the nodes.
 Repeat for additional nodes in the cluster, if necessary.

-Additionally, you might want to override the RAM to storage disk capacity for a deployment if your deployment is unhealthy or at capacity.
-By opening the reset quota window and changing the ratio, you can update all of the nodes in the deployment that have the same instance type.
-If the cluster was being overwhelmed by requests, a possible next step might be to resize the deployment, after which the new cluster nodes will start accepting requests again automatically.
-For other corrective actions, you might need to click Start routing or click Resume after your changes are complete.
+Additionally, you can override the RAM to storage disk capacity for a deployment if your deployment is unhealthy or at capacity.
+By opening the Disk Quota Override window and changing the ratio, you can update all of the nodes in the deployment that have the same instance type.
+If the cluster is overwhelmed by requests, you can resize the deployment.
+After that, new cluster nodes start accepting requests again automatically.
+For other corrective actions, select Start routing or Resume instance after your changes are complete.